stevenbenner/jquery-powertip/doc/README.md

 * Easy customization
 * Works with keyboard navigation
 * Smooth fade-ins and fade-outs
-* Smart placement that (when enabled) will try to keep tooltips inside of the view port
+* Smart placement that (when enabled) will try to keep tooltips inside of the viewport
 * Multiple instances
 * Works on any type of element
 * Supports complex content (markup with behavior & events)